justin-tt/html-defects/readme.md

 }
 ```

-We can create an options array to hold these two variants:
+We can create an options array to hold these two concrete variants:
 ```
 options: [
     {